Skip to main content

 The Delta Omega Public Health Honorary Society: Gamma Zeta Chapter

 The University of Maryland School of Public Health is home to the Delta Omega Gamma Zeta Chapter, which was established in 2011.
 We have approximately 171 members including; students (undergraduate and graduate), faculty, and alumni.
 The chapter inducts individuals from all SPH majors, departments, and disciplines, on an annual basis, and selection is highly competitive.
-The Gamma Zeta chapter currently has five honorary members – Dr. Mark Luckner, Dr. Maura Dwyer, Delegate Joseline Pena-Melnyk, Dr. Carlton E Green and Dr. Dianna Abney (2022 inductee).
+The Gamma Zeta chapter currently has eight honorary members – Dr. Samuel "Woodie" Kessel (2012), Dr. Jane Clark (2015), Dr. Maura Dwyer (2017), Dr. Mark Luckner (2018), Delegate Joseline Pena-Melnyk (2019), Delegate Brian Feldman (2020), Dr. Carlton E Green (2021), and Dr. Dianna Abney (2022).

 The Delta Omega Honorary Society in Public Health was founded in 1924 at Johns Hopkins University within the School of Hygiene and Public Health (now called Bloomberg School of Public Health) to promote the graduate study of public health, and to recognize outstanding achievement in the new field.
 Currently, Delta Omega has more than 100 chapters at CEPH-accredited schools, with a total of more than 20,000 members nationwide.
 Joining the organization allows for professional growth through leadership development opportunities, networking, and discounted resources (CPH study guides and APHA membership fees).